miktemk/vscode-generate-short-guid/README.md

 # Generate short GUID

 Generates the first part of a GUID (first 8 chars).
-Use this

 ## Key Bindings